Eikenella corrodens

 Eikenella corrodens is a Gram-negative facultative anaerobic bacillus that can cause severe invasive disease in humans.
 It was first identified by M. Eiken in 1958, who called it Bacteroides corrodens.
-E. corrodens is a rare pericarditis associated pathogen.
+Along with being a HACEK organism, E. corrodens is a rare pericarditis-associated pathogen.
 It is a fastidious, slow growing, human commensal bacillus, capable of acting as an opportunistic pathogen and causing abscesses in several anatomical sites, including the liver, lung, spleen, and submandibular region.
 E. corrodens could independently cause serious infection in both immunocompetent and immunocompromised hosts.

 Microbiology

 Eikenella corrodens is a pleomorphic bacillus that sometimes appears coccobacillary and typically creates a depression (or "pit") in the agar on which it is growing.
 Only half produce the pitting of the agar considered characteristic.
 It is a slow-growing, facultative anaerobe and a gram-negative bacillus.

 It grows in aerobic and anaerobic conditions, but requires an atmosphere enhanced by 3-10% carbon dioxide.

 The colonies are small and greyish, they produce a greenish discoloration of the underlying agar, and smell faintly of bleach (hypochlorite).

 They are oxidase-positive, catalase-negative, urease-negative, and indole-negative, and reduce nitrate to nitrite.

 In 2006, Azakami et al reported that the periodontal pathogen E. corrodens has an ortholog of luxS, the gene required for quorum sensing (QS) signal molecule AI-2 synthesis and that E. corrodens can produce AI-2 signals for cell-to-cell communication.
 They additionally reported that AI-2 has a role in biofilm formation by E. corrodens.
 Karim et al reported that this bacterium can produce AI-2 inactivation enzyme during its stationary phase.
 Karim et al also reported that LuxS-mediated QS may facilitate the maturation and detachment of biofilm formation in E. corrodens, which can lead to progression of periodontal disease.